LYNCH·LLP

 • What does the allowance rate mean?

-It is the percentage of decided applications (allowed plus abandoned) in the examiner's pooled record.
-It describes past outcomes and is not a prediction of any specific application's fate.
+The allowance rate is the percentage of decided applications that resulted in allowance.
+It is a historical statistic and is not a prediction of outcome for any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION